xiGUAwanOU/tech-note/cheatsheets/database/elasticsearch-basic-queries.md

 }
 ```

-More examples can be found in the [offical document](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html).
+More examples can be found in the [official document](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html).

 ## 4. Delete a Document
 Simplest version: